God Hates Us All: Reception

 God Hates Us All was set for release on July 10.
 However, concerns regarding audio mixing, the album cover, and the band's label (American Recordings) changing distributor, caused the release date to be delayed until September 11, 2001.

-The release drew a connection to the September 11 attacks, which was the second time Slayer inadvertently caused controversy towards one of their release.
-The music video for "Seasons in the Abyss" was filmed in Egypt and released prior to the Gulf War.
+With the title and the day it was released (not postponed), the album drew a connection to the September 11 attacks, which was the second time Slayer inadvertently caused controversy towards one of their releases: previously the release of Seasons in the Abyss—containing the song "War Ensemble"—had coincided with the Gulf War.
 In its week of release, God Hates Us All debuted at number 28 on the Billboard 200, and sold 51,000 copies.
-It entered the Canadian Albums Chart at number 9, and debuted at number 18 on the top Internet album chart.
+It entered the Canadian Albums Chart at number 9 and debuted at number 18 on the top Internet album chart.

 As of November 11, 2009, the album has sold 319,000 copies in the United States.

-God Hates us All received generally positive reviews from music critics.
+God Hates Us All received generally positive reviews from music critics.
 On Metacritic, the album has a score of 80 out of 100 based on 12 reviews.
 Kerrang!'s Jason Arnopp described the album as: "easily Slayer's most convincing collection since Seasons in the Abyss," awarding the album five out of five.
 Rolling Stone's Rob Kemp wrote the record was "Slayer's most brutal record since 1986's immortal (or undead) Reign in Blood," describing the music as "galloping double bass-drum salvos which switch on a dime to furious double-time pummeling as ominous power chords and jagged shred solos slice and dice with Formula One precision."
 Kemp awarded the album three and a half out of five.
 AllMusic reviewer Jason Birchmeier commented: "nearly 20 years into their evolution, Slayer have abandoned the extravagancies and accessibility of their late-'80s/early-'90s work and returned to perfect the raw approach of their early years.
 A near flawless album," and that Araya's performance possibly makes "the most exhausting Slayer album yet."